paulito-bandito/Environmental-Monitoring-System/README.md

 ### 6.4.5 Authentication ###

-This is something that needs to be addressed.
+This is something that needs to be addressed and added as a use case(s).
 At the moment, the database doesn't use MD5 hasing for passwords, nor is there a “I forgot my password” functionality.

 ### 6.4.6 Java Media Framework (JMF) is Dead ###

 The JMF is the library I used to interact with a web camera.
 One of the things discovered during this process is that the JMF is only partially implemented and doesn't have any plans to complete.
 The incredibly frustrating thing is that the project doesn't say this anywhere.
 It's only digging through user group posts on the “Stack Overflow” site, that I found this.

 This project may want to look at, in the future, writing the Sensor Client in C++ or Python .
 Both of these languages have far richer support for interacting with hardware.
-Java's strength seems to be with business computing (i.e. running a server).
-It doesn't want to get it's hands dirty with the low-level of hardware.
+Java's strength seems to be more with robust business computing.
+It always needs to delegate to a native library anyways (well, Python also does this too, but, given a quick glance, seems to do it better).

 C++ also has a library called “Open Layers” which might be worth a look.

-Java has another library which is slated to be complete in the future, but after the way that Java Media Framwork went, I don't have much faith.
+Java has another library which is slated to be complete in the future, but after the way that Java Media Framwork went, I don't have much faith because most of Sun/Oracle's stake is in business/cloud computing.
 It's name is Freedom for Media in Java (FMJ).

 ### 6.4.7 “1 Wire” Framework is Limited ###